spruceid/didkit/lib/android/README.md

 Android SDK and NDK for Linux x86\_64.
 The Android SDK is expected to be installed at `~/Android/Sdk`.
 If it is somewhere else instead, you can specify it with a Make variable, e.g. `make ANDROID_SDK_ROOT=/other/location/android-sdk`

+DISCLAIMER: NDK 23 is currently in beta, so it might not have all the prebuilt tools used in the build process, please stick to using a stable version, for example NDK 22.

 Rust Android targets are also required.
 To install those with `rustup`, run:
 ```sh
 $ make -C ../ install-rustup-android